Reporting

 Streamlining Assistance Tracking for Clearer Impact

 For many nonprofits, a significant portion of their impact is measured in tangible assistance provided.
-Whether it is food pantry boxes, bus passes, or hygiene kits, tracking these items accurately is crucial for funder reports.
+Whether it's food pantry boxes, bus passes, or hygiene kits, tracking these items accurately is crucial for funder reports.

 Manual tracking of assistance often leads to errors.
 Staff might forget to log an item, or they might miscount inventory.
 This makes it difficult to report on the total value of assistance provided or the most common types of aid offered.